-$^{1}$ Carbon offsets are achieved through financial support of projects carried out by organisations that act as service providers of $CO_2$ compensation that reduce the emission of greenhouse gases in the short- or long-term
+$^{^{1}}$ Carbon offsets are achieved through financial support of projects carried out by organisations that act as service providers of CO_2 compensation that reduce the emission of greenhouse gases in the short- or long-term

-- Agenda or similar document presenting the objectives and topics of the meeting/seminar/conference - Authorisation of the mission (if obligatory according to national/ institutional rules) - Mission report signed by the travelling person - ➤ If relevant: any other proof of participation (e.g. minutes of the meeting, event /signed list of participants/ email confirmation, etc.) - Invoices or documents of equivalent probative value (hotel invoices, bus/train/plane tickets, etc.) - In case of use of company/private car, calculation sheet according to national or institutional rules stating at least the distance, the unit rate and the total costs of the travel - Payslip/accounting documents on daily allowance / per diems - Proof of payment of travel and accommodation costs (e.g. bank statements) - Proof of reimbursement of travel and accommodation expenditure to staff, in case the staff members pre-financed the expenditure
+- List of staff working on the project (including the staff costs declared on flat rate basis, members of project partner's institution which are not able to report any staff costs, and the ASP members) - Agenda or similar document presenting the objectives and topics of the meeting/seminar/conference - Authorisation of the mission (if obligatory according to national/ institutional rules) - Mission report signed by the travelling person - ➤ If relevant: any other proof of participation (e.g. minutes of the meeting, event /signed list of participants/ email confirmation, etc.) - Invoices or documents of equivalent probative value (hotel invoices, bus/train/plane tickets, etc.) - In case of use of company/private car, calculation sheet according to national or institutional rules stating at least the distance, the unit rate and the total costs of the travel - > Payslip/accounting documents on daily allowance / per diems - Proof of payment of travel and accommodation costs (e.g. bank statements) - Proof of reimbursement of travel and accommodation expenditure to staff, in case the staff members pre-financed the expenditure

-For PAC and DSP call only travel and accommodation costs reimbursed on
+For PAC and DSP call only travel and accommodation costs reimbursed on real costs basis are eligible.